some of party girl's favorites...

 - Two words - mechanical bull.
 If you have a large area and budget you can rent one for the night!

 - Have a Texas Hold'em tournament.
-Let people bet with personalized money, and then they can trade it in at the end of the night for prizes!
+Let people bet with personalized money, and then they can trade it in at the end of the night for themed prizes, like western tattoos or sheriff badges.

 - Karaoke is always a crowd pleaser.
 Keep it in theme by singing country songs about cowboys (put me down for Willie's "Mamas Don't Let Your Babies Grow Up to Be Cowboys").